 Across from the kitchen, one of the most playful pieces hangs above the dining room table, cheerily inviting the viewer to enjoy a breakfast for two.
 With its bright white motif and baby blue place settings, it whimsically plays with the perspective of two plates of eggs, sunny-side-up, nestled between two smaller still-life paintings of bananas and a ripe avocado cut in half.
 In the hallway, you can almost hear the sounds of a trolley, as it glides along the street in a stunning San Francisco cityscape.

-But what makes this young celebrity’s art collection so extraordinary is that all of the oil paintings were created by the same artist – San Francisco based painter, Michael Chamberlain.
+But what makes this young celebrity’s art collection so extraordinary is that all of the oil paintings were created by the same artist (her father) – San Francisco based painter, Michael Chamberlain.
 After his work caught my eye, I set out to learn more about the man behind the captivating pictures.
 I quickly discovered that the artist himself is equally as impressive as his work.

 Inspired by visionaries like American realist painter Edward Hopper, who is best known for his iconic painting entitled “Nighthawks” (of a late night scene at a city diner), Chamberlain’s own plein air paintings are reminiscent of the great California impressionists of the 20th Century.
 But he didn’t originally set out to become a full-time artist with a large catalogue raisonné.

 “I never planned on being a professional artist,” Chamberlain said.
 “I started painting in order to have original oil paintings in my home and found that I loved the process.
 I soon began selling my work online to earn some extra income and help pay for supplies.
 In 2013, it became necessary to paint full time in order to have enough work to take advantage of some opportunities that were presenting themselves (shows, commissions, etc.), so I quit my job as an electrician and have been painting full time ever since.”